 Accordingly, the following steps can not only help protect your organization from hostile work environment claims arising in the first place, but can also ensure a strong defense should a claim arise:

 - Update your anti-harassment policies.
-Review your employee handbook to ensure that it contains policies prohibiting not only sexual harassment, but also all other types of harassment based on traits protected under federal, state, and local law.
+Review your employee handbook to ensure it includes policies prohibiting not only sexual harassment but also all other types of harassment based on traits protected under federal, state, and local law.
 Your policy should also include examples of what constitutes harassment, taking into account social media and other electronic methods of communications utilized in the workplace; the organization’s complaint procedure, explaining how and to whom employees should report harassment; and a review of the company’s anti-retaliation procedure so that employees understand they will not face negative consequences after reporting or participating in an investigation of an incident.
-State law may also provide for specific language or requirements that should be included in any harassment policy, and employers should be mindful of all local regulations in the regions they operate.
+State law may also require specific language or requirements to be included in any harassment policy, and employers should be mindful of all local regulations in the regions where they operate.

 - Investigate and remediate.
-If a complaint of harassment is brought to the company’s attention, promptly and discreetly investigate the issue and assess what steps need to be taken in response.
+If a complaint of harassment is brought to the company’s attention, promptly and discreetly investigate the issue and assess the steps needed in response.
 As noted above, one element of an employer’s defense in a hostile work environment claim is taking corrective action against the offending employee and offering corrective measures to the employee who suffered the harassment.
 Although appropriate measures may differ depending on the particular workplace or the circumstances, the company should work to identify appropriate disciplinary action (if applicable) and reach an outcome that results in a positive work environment for those involved.

 - Create and maintain supporting documentation.
-When faced with a complaint or investigation, members of management or human resources should be sure to take notes of interviews with witnesses, document bases for any disciplinary actions, and record dates and times that important decisions, such as those pertaining to adverse employment actions, are made.
-Because complaints are often pursued months or years after an alleged incident occurred, a quick follow-up email with a summary of a phone call can be invaluable to piece together a timeline of events at a later date.
+When faced with a complaint or investigation, members of management or human resources should take notes on interviews with witnesses, document the basis for any disciplinary actions, and record the dates and times of important decisions, such as those involving adverse employment actions.
+Because complaints are often pursued months or years after an alleged incident, a quick follow-up email with a summary of a phone call can be invaluable for piecing together a timeline of events later.

 If you have any questions about anti-harassment policies or identifying, preventing, or handling a hostile work environment claim, please contact Liz Johnston or any member of Verrill’s Employment and Labor Group.